thunderbird89/esf/stories/story-david-v-goliath.md

 She gestured toward the assessment room where the targeting coordinator sat on its examination table, looking deceptively mundane.

-> "This device has no signature.
-It doesn't match any known manufacturing capability or technological approach.
-Either someone has developed materials science and miniaturization techniques that are decades beyond current state-of-the-art, or..."
+> "Either someone developed materials science decades beyond current capabilities, or we're dealing with non-terrestrial technology."

-> "Or?"

-> "Or Colonel Kovalenko's assessment is correct, and we're dealing with technology that isn't terrestrial in origin."

-The room fell silent except for the hum of ventilation systems.
-Major Bondarenko walked to the window, staring out at the Carpathian foothills where, just hours earlier, an entity calling itself Harbinger had vanished into the darkness.

 > "Recommendations?"
-Kovalenko asked.

-Dr. Petrenko consulted her notes, her scientific training demanding practical solutions even in the face of impossible evidence.

-> "We test it.
-Small scale, controlled conditions.
-If this is a Russian deception operation, they'll want us to use the device so they can gather intelligence on our targeting priorities and operational procedures."

-> "Test it how?"

-> "We select a low-value target - something in Russian-controlled territory that we can observe through satellite or drone surveillance.
-Preferably something we were planning to strike anyway through conventional means.
-We input the coordinates and see what happens."
+> "Test it.
+Small scale, low-value target we can observe through satellite surveillance.
+If it's Russian deception, they'll monitor our targeting data.
+If it works..."
+She paused.
+"Then we document everything and let higher authorities decide what comes next."

-Major Bondarenko turned from the window.

-> "And if it's genuine?
-If whatever strike capability this device represents actually works?"

-Dr. Petrenko's expression was carefully neutral.

-> "Then we document everything, report our findings to General Staff, and let people far above our pay grades decide what to do next.
-But Major, I fully expect that the moment we activate this device, Russian intelligence will be monitoring our every move.
-If this is a trap, it's the most sophisticated one I've ever encountered."

 Colonel Kovalenko studied the targeting coordinator through the reinforced glass.
 The device sat silent and enigmatic, its brushed metal case reflecting the harsh fluorescent lighting of the examination room.
 On its lid, the Federation's insignia seemed to watch him with quiet confidence.